 The participants will complete a reciprocal, a week-long work shadowing with their partner organisation by the end of August.
 This will not only enable them to get to know their partner’s work but also to develop their project further, both concerning the content and organizational aspects.
 The concluding evaluation meeting will take place in Berlin from 7 to 10 September 2017.
 The focus is then on sharing experiences regarding the work shadowing and challenges of the planning process as well as to present the projects and take part in workshops that refine the participants’ project management skills.

 This article was published in July’s issue of the Diplomatic Magazine.

 Joana Westphal is director for “Middle East & North Africa” and member of the Impact Group “Common Remembrance, Future Relations”.
 Joana graduated in 2016 with a degree in Arabic and International Relations from the University of St Andrews and currently reads for the MSc in Sociology at the University of Oxford.
 Besides her studies, she worked with the St Andrews Coexistence Initiative to foster interfaith dialogue and understanding through student events and conferences on the topics of politics, society and religion.
 She has interned with the Regional Office Gulf States of the Konrad-Adenauer Foundation in Amman, the Permanent Mission of Germany to the United Nations in New York and the European Parliament in Brussels.
-Joana speaks German, English, French, Arabic and Spanish.
+Joana speaks German, English, French and Arabic.